 There are several types of treatment available to people with SAD.
 The most effective approach usually combines medication and therapy.

 It can be caused by a specific event or situation, like speaking in public, or it can be a more general feeling of anxiety in social settings.
-People with social anxiety may worry about being embarrassed, humiliated, or rejected.
+People with social anxiety may worry about embarrassment, humiliation, or rejection.